TL&DR: The new release of netsim-tools includes unnumbered interfaces, configuration modules, and OSPF configuration.

 - Start the lab with vagrant up.
 Wait… Wait some more…

-- Deploy device configurations with initial-config.ansible playbook.
+- Deploy device configurations with initial-config.ansible playbook (this playbook is invoked with the netlab create command in release 0.8).
 The playbook deploys initial device configurations as well as any configuration modules (OSPF in my example).

 - Start doing the real testing instead of wasting time building and configuring a lab.